CPA vs. CFA®

 To become a CPA professional, you must have a bachelor's degree and have completed 150 credits of coursework or a related professional certificate, as well as two years of work experience in a relevant field.
 To become a CFA charter holder, however, you must have a bachelor's degree and four years of relevant professional experience.
 An international travel passport is required for everyone who wishes to enroll in the CFA or CPA Program and register for the exams for the first time.
 Also, CFA aspirants must have accumulated 4,000 hours of relevant professional work experience (can be in areas other than investment-related) Other requirements include residency requirements and a citizenship or social security number.

-What are the requirements for obtaining the CFA® certification?
+What are the requirements for obtaining the CFA® credential?

 Exam Difficulty - CPA vs CFA